Skip to main content

 Arenite pics.jpg

-Figure \(\PageIndex{11}\): Photomicrographs of arenite sandstones with little/no matrix; silica and calcite cement; images in plane polarized light are on the left and cross polarized light on the right (all images from Michael C. Rygel via Wikimedia Commons; CC BY-SA 4.0).
+Figure \(\PageIndex{11}\): Photomicrographs of arenite sandstones with little/no interstitial matrix; images in plane polarized light are on the left and cross polarized light on the right (all images from Michael C. Rygel via Wikimedia Commons; CC BY-SA 4.0).
 A & B) show a quartz arenite with silica cement and modest amounts of pore space.
 C & D) show a silica-cemented feldspathic arenite; note that this slide was stained for potassium feldspar.
 E & F) show a poorly cemented and friable lithic arenite.

 Wacke pics.jpg